 Levofloxacin medication can cause diarrhea which may indicate another infection.
 If you witness watery or bloody

 diarrhea, seek immediate medical attention.
-Don’t use diarrhea medication without your doctor’s advice.
+Don’t use diarrhea medication without you’re doctor’s advice.

 It is of utmost importance that you complete the full course of the Levofloxacin medication.
-Your condition may completely vanish even before completing the full dosage.
-If you stop taking the doses and don’t complete the course, chances of relapse of your infection increase many fold and you may suffer from a more potent infection which can be drug resistant.
+You’re condition may completely vanish even before completing the full dosage.
+If you stop taking the doses and don’t complete the course, chances of relapse of you’re infection increase many fold and you may suffer from a more potent infection which can be drug resistant.
 Levofloxacin will not work with viral infections like cold or flu.
 Always store Levofloxacin in a cool and dry place, preferably at room temperature.
-Keep away from heart, moisture, children and pets.
+Keep away from heart, moisture, children, and pets.

 BEFORE TAKING LEVOFLOXACIN:

 Prior to taking Levofloxacin, take care of the precautions listed above.
-If you are pregnant or planning to become pregnant, tell your doctor before starting a Levofloxacin course as it may harm your baby though any such case has not been heard off.
-Levofloxacin may pass into breast milk and harm your baby.
-Consult your doctor first if you are breast feeding and if is safe to take this medication without affecting your child.
+If you are pregnant or planning to become pregnant, tell you’re doctor before starting a Levofloxacin course as it may harm you’re baby though any such case has not been heard off.
+Levofloxacin may pass into breast milk and harm you’re baby.
+Consult you’re doctor first if you are breast feeding and if is safe to take this medication without affecting you’re child.

 HOW SHOULD I TAKE LEVOFLOXACIN?

 Take Levofloxacin (Levaquin, Alevo) strictly as prescribed by you’re doctor.
 Never alter the dosage by any amount or use it for longer than prescribed period.
 All medications come with a patient leaflet that contains complete information about the drug.
 Read it carefully for more details.